Close

 The Lion Group places emphasis on fostering children’s awareness of dental and oral health in order to help them stay healthy for a lifetime.
 Aiming to teach correct oral care to elementary school students, the Lion Group has held the Oral Health Event of Tooth Brushing for Children since 1932.
 Currently, the event is held annually in Asia.

 LCK has held the Oral Health Event of Tooth Brushing for Children since 2009.
-In May 2022, 43 students - 3 fourth grade students from a Japanese school in Seoul and 40 fifth grade students from a Japanese school in Busan - participated in the event.
-In total, 8,203 children have participated in this event since 2009.
+In May 2023, 85 students—50 fourth grade students from a Japanese school in Seoul and 35 fourth to sixth grade students from a Japanese school in Busan—participated in the event.
+In total, 8,288 children have participated in this event since 2009.

 photo